 If you’re not married, you can nominate someone who is financially dependent or interdependent on you to receive the dependant’s pension.
 This can be done quickly and easily online.

 In both cases, this will update your records immediately.
 You can log in and review or change your nominations at any time.

-Any death benefits will be subject to the Lifetime Allowance.
+Any death benefits payable may be subject to tax restrictions.